Taxation of individuals in Cyprus

 An individual receiving a pension from an overseas pension fund in relation to services which were provided whilst outside Cyprus, may choose every tax year to be taxed:

-If there is overseas tax, there is a possibility to set such tax against the Cyprus tax that emerges from either choice.
+If there is overseas tax, there is a possibility to set such tax against the Cyprus tax.

 Some usual benefits in kind which are subject to income tax in Cyprus are the following: